A Beginner’s Guide to Sales Lead Management & How to Win At It

 The 5 Stages of a Sales Lead Management System

-We talked in an earlier section about why sales lead management as part of a system is so crucial for your business.
+We talked in an earlier section about why managing sales leads using a system is so crucial for your business.
 But, how exactly do you create a sales lead management system?

 We’ll discuss the stages involved in detail now.